pshrmn/hickory/docs/about/introduction.md

 #### Differences

 You can imagine the locations that have been visited in your application as an array of location objects.
-When you `push`, you add a new location after the current location.
+When you `PUSH`, you add a new location after the current location.
 This means that if you are not at the end of the array, any "future" locations will be wiped out.
-When you `replace`, you are just replacing the current location object with a new one.
+When you `REPLACE`, you are just replacing the current location object with a new one.
 This does not affect any "future" locations.

-`update` combines `push` and `replace` to act more like a browser does.
-If you attempt to navigate to a location that generates the same URI as the current location, `replace` will be called.
-If the new location generates a different URI, then `push` will be called.
+`ANCHOR` combines `PUSH` and `REPLACE` to act more like a browser does.
+If you attempt to navigate to a location that generates the same URI as the current location, `REPLACE` will be called.
+If the new location generates a different URI, then `PUSH` will be called.

-**Unless you have a specific reason to use `push`/`replace`, you should always navigate to locations with `update`.**
+**Unless you have a specific reason to use `PUSH`/`REPLACE`, you should always navigate to locations with `ANCHOR`.**

 ### `go`